pavliha/aptforge/README.md

 # AptForge

-**AptForge** is an open-source command-line tool for managing custom APT repositories, designed to streamline the upload of `.deb` packages and automate the generation of repository metadata files such as `Packages` and `Release`.
+**AptForge** is an open-source command-line tool for managing custom APT repositories.
+It streamlines the upload of .deb packages to S3-compatible storage and automates the generation of repository metadata files such as Packages, Packages.gz, and Release.

 ## Features

-- **Upload `.deb` Files**: Upload Debian packages to S3-compatible storage (e.g., AWS S3, DigitalOcean Spaces).
+- **Upload `.deb` Files**: Seamlessly upload Debian packages to S3-compatible storage (e.g., AWS S3, DigitalOcean Spaces, MinIO).
-- **Metadata Management**: Automatically update `Packages` and `Release` files with correct checksums.
+- **Metadata Management**: Automatically update Packages, Packages.gz, and Release files with correct checksums.
-- **Environment Variable Support**: Use environment variables for access credentials.
+- **Environment Variable Support**: Use environment variables for access credentials if flags are not provided.
 - **Customizable Repository Configurations**: Set custom repository component, origin, label, architecture, and archive type.
+- **Secure Connections**: Enable or disable secure connections based on your storage endpoint requirements.

 ## Installation